uggla/rust-gopher-friend-cli/articles/article_02.md

 cannot find function `get_gopher` in this scope: not found in this scope
 ```

-We need to tell it, that it is now in a new module/file.
+We need to tell it that it is now in a new module/file.
 So let's do it in our main file.
 ```rust
 mod gopher;
 ```

-We need also to import the function from the gopher module.
+We also need to import the function from the gopher module.
 ```rust
 use gopher::*;
 ```